circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ###### **`filters`**
 {: #filters }
-Filters can have the key `branches`.
+Trigger Filters can have the key `branches`.

 Key | Required | Type | Description
 ----|-----------|------|------------